Reviewing American Woodmark (AMWD) & Its Rivals

 |2.55

-American Woodmark currently has a consensus price target of $142.00, indicating a potential upside of 43.58%.
-As a group, “Millwork, veneer, plywood, & structural wood members” companies have a potential upside of 20.09%.
-Given American Woodmark’s stronger consensus rating and higher probable upside, analysts clearly believe American Woodmark is more favorable than its peers.
+American Woodmark presently has a consensus price target of $142.00, suggesting a potential upside of 50.74%.
+As a group, “Millwork, veneer, plywood, & structural wood members” companies have a potential upside of 22.45%.
+Given American Woodmark’s stronger consensus rating and higher probable upside, equities analysts clearly believe American Woodmark is more favorable than its competitors.

-American Woodmark has a beta of 1.74, meaning that its stock price is 74% more volatile than the S&P 500.
-Comparatively, American Woodmark’s peers have a beta of 1.67, meaning that their average stock price is 67% more volatile than the S&P 500.
+American Woodmark has a beta of 1.74, indicating that its share price is 74% more volatile than the S&P 500.
+Comparatively, American Woodmark’s competitors have a beta of 1.67, indicating that their average share price is 67% more volatile than the S&P 500.

+75.6% of American Woodmark shares are owned by institutional investors.
+Comparatively, 73.6% of shares of all “Millwork, veneer, plywood, & structural wood members” companies are owned by institutional investors.
+1.1% of American Woodmark shares are owned by company insiders.
+Comparatively, 13.9% of shares of all “Millwork, veneer, plywood, & structural wood members” companies are owned by company insiders.
+Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a stock will outperform the market over the long term.

-This table compares American Woodmark and its peers gross revenue, earnings per share and valuation.
+This table compares American Woodmark and its competitors revenue, earnings per share and valuation.

 |